-As a school, we use the Zones of Regulation to help both children and adults to be able to name feelings.
+As a school, we recognise behaviour as communication and we use the Zones of Regulation to help both children and adults have the language to 'name and explain' their emotions and the skills to be able to self-regulate.
 These are taught regularly and are part of our school's daily routines.
 We have learnt about them in whole school worship as well as part of our Personal, Social and Health Education (PHSE) curriculum.
-We have shared with our pupils that the green zone is the most conducive for learning.
-However, we have shared that it is ok to have feelings in all the zones.
-The Zones of regulation charts are in every classroom and we encourage our pupils and staff to regularly throughout the day put their name against the colour they are feeling.
+We have shared with our pupils that the green zone is the most conducive for learning but it is ok to have feelings in all the zones.
+The Zones of regulation charts are in every classroom and we encourage our pupils and staff to regularly reflect on zone they are in.